GerindT/reSearch/readme.md

 ### Frontend:

-- React js bootsraped by Vite
+- React js bootstrapped by Vite
 - Tailwind Css with Flowbite
 - Eslint and Prettier